Proper Body Condition

 A lot of pet owners don't understand the negative effects and health concerns related to overweight pets.
-Some of these medical concerns include:
+Some of these medical concerns can be exacerbated by a pet being overweight:

 The best way to describe your dog is by using the Body Condition Scoring chart.
 This chart is located at the bottom of this page.
 It has 1-9 options whereas others have 1-5 options.
 Keep in mind this chart does not adequately describe all breeds so reading the description and feeling your OWN dog is really important.
 Feeling your dog's chest, ribs, waist, and tummy will be the most important for determining if your pet is overweight.
 Sometime's pictures can be deceiving if it is not obvious.
 Often times it helps to get your dog wet so their fluffy coat doesn't deceive you.
 As a dog matures, some breeds will fill out and broaden a little bit but you should still be able to feel if they have more "plush" than they should.
 It is always a good idea to ask your veterinarian for their opinion and recommendations as well.

-Mini Aussies and Mini Americans can vary A LOT in weight because of height, width, and bone so it is NOT based on a simple value.
-Aussies generally don't have an extreme tuck like some other breeds.
-Most of the time, a dog is overweight because they are on a diet that is too high in calories and the dog's body stores the energy just like ours.
-In some cases, it can be related to a medical issue.
+Miniature American Shepherds and Miniature Australian Shepherds can vary A LOT in weight because of height differences, width and depth of chest, and amount of bone so it is NOT recommended to compare one dog to another just based on weight.
+Generally speaking, many Australian Shepherds and related breeds don't have an extreme tuck through the abdomen like some other breeds do.
+Most of the time, a dog is overweight because they are on a diet that is too high in calories (fed too much, poor diet) and the dog's body stores the energy just like ours (lack of exercise).
+In some cases, it can be related to a medical issue such as hypothyroidism which can be checked through bloodwork by your veterinarian.

-Mini Aussies and Mini Americans can vary A LOT in weight because of height, width, and bone so it is NOT based on a simple value.
-Aussies generally don't have an extreme tuck like some other breeds.
-Most of the time, a dog is overweight because they are on a diet that is too high in calories and the dog's body stores the energy just like ours.
-In some cases, it can be related to a medical issue.
+Miniature American Shepherds and Miniature Australian Shepherds can vary A LOT in weight because of height differences, width and depth of chest, and amount of bone so it is NOT recommended to compare one dog to another just based on weight.
+Generally speaking, many Australian Shepherds and related breeds don't have an extreme tuck through the abdomen like some other breeds do.
+Most of the time, a dog is overweight because they are on a diet that is too high in calories (fed too much, poor diet) and the dog's body stores the energy just like ours (lack of exercise).
+In some cases, it can be related to a medical issue such as hypothyroidism which can be checked through bloodwork by your veterinarian.

 If you feel your pet is heavier than they should be, there are some steps you can take: